Tom Bradshaw (footballer, born 1992)

-Thomas William Bradshaw (born 27 July 1992) is a professional footballer who plays as a striker for club Oxford United and the Wales national team.
+Thomas William Bradshaw (born 27 July 1992) is a professional footballer who plays as a striker for club Rotherham United.

+Born in England, he represents the Wales national team.

 Club career

 Shrewsbury Town

-Bradshaw started his career at Aberystwyth Town and was signed by Shrewsbury Town in May 2009 (Aberystwyth later received a retrospective fee of £30,000 under the FIFA training compensation scheme).
-He made his debut in a League Two match against Crewe Alexandra at Gresty Road on 10 April 2010, replacing Jamie Cureton for the final 15 minutes and scoring two goals in a 3–0 win.
-At the end of the 2009–10 season he signed a two-year professional contract.
+Bradshaw started his career at Aberystwyth Town and was signed by Shrewsbury Town in May 2009.
+Aberystwyth later received a retrospective fee of £30,000 under the FIFA training compensation scheme.

+He made his debut in a League Two match against Crewe Alexandra at Gresty Road on 10 April 2010, replacing Jamie Cureton for the final 15 minutes and scoring twice in a 3–0 victory.
+At the end of the 2009–10 season, he signed a two-year professional contract.

-Despite scoring six goals in the 2010–11 season, Bradshaw found first team opportunities more limited in 2011–12, making only 8 appearances and scoring once against Accrington Stanley.
+Despite scoring six goals during the 2010–11 season, Bradshaw found first-team opportunities more limited in 2011–12, making eight appearances and scoring once, against Accrington Stanley.

-Bradshaw was handed the number nine shirt for the 2012–13 campaign, in which he made 22 appearances, mostly as a substitute, but failed to score.
-He signed a contract extension of an undisclosed length on 23 May 2013 and scored his first senior goal for nearly two years in a 2–0 home win over Swindon Town on 17 August.
+Bradshaw was given the number nine shirt for the 2012–13 campaign.
+He made 22 appearances, mostly as a substitute, but failed to score.
+He signed a contract extension of an undisclosed length on 23 May 2013 and scored his first senior goal for almost two years in a 2–0 home victory over Swindon Town on 17 August.

 Walsall

-On 23 June 2014, Bradshaw signed a two-year contract with League One side Walsall for an undisclosed fee, believed to be in the region of £50,000, following the relegation of Shrewsbury Town to League Two.
-He scored his first goal for the Saddlers on his debut for the club on 9 August 2014 against Port Vale in a 1–1 away draw.
-Bradshaw injured his hamstring in a 1–1 draw with Bristol City on 4 October 2014, which sidelined him for most of the month.
-He also scored a last–minute equaliser in a 2–2 draw against his former side Shrewsbury in the FA Cup first round on 8 November 2014.
-Bradshaw enjoyed a prolific start to the season and scored his tenth goal of the campaign in all competitions in a 3–1 win against Barnsley on 13 December 2014.
+On 23 June 2014, Bradshaw signed a two-year contract with League One club Walsall for an undisclosed fee, reportedly in the region of £50,000, following Shrewsbury's relegation to League Two.

+He scored on his debut for Walsall in a 1–1 away draw against Port Vale on 9 August 2014.
+Bradshaw scored a last-minute equaliser against his former club Shrewsbury in a 2–2 FA Cup draw on 8 November.

-Bradshaw scored Walsall's second goal in their 2–0 victory over Preston North End in the first leg of the Football League Trophy Northern area final on 7 January 2015.
-He started in the final on 22 March, Walsall's first match at Wembley Stadium, a 0–2 defeat to Bristol City.
-On 24 June, he extended his contract until the end of the 2016–17 season.
+He scored Walsall's second goal in their 2–0 victory over Preston North End in the first leg of the 2014–15 Football League Trophy Northern Area final on 7 January 2015.
+He subsequently started in the 2015 Football League Trophy final, Walsall's first match at Wembley Stadium, which ended in a 2–0 defeat to Bristol City.

-Bradshaw scored his first career hat-trick on 11 August 2015 in a 4–3 win at Championship side Nottingham Forest in the first round of the League Cup, finishing with an added-time penalty.
+Bradshaw scored his first senior hat-trick on 11 August 2015 in a 4–3 victory at Nottingham Forest in the first round of the League Cup.

-After making his international debut for Wales, and Walsall subsequently losing to Barnsley in the League One play-off semi-final, Bradshaw requested to be placed on the transfer list in July 2016.
+After making his senior international debut for Wales and Walsall losing to Barnsley in the League One play-off semi-finals, Bradshaw submitted a transfer request in July 2016.